Grace Tame: Abuse and aftermath

 Tame was a dual-scholarship holder at St Michael's Collegiate girls' school in Hobart, and had been diagnosed with anorexia in Year 10.
-Tame has stated that at age 15 she was groomed and then repeatedly sexually abused by her 58-year-old teacher, Nicolaas Bester.
+She has stated that at age 15 she was groomed and then repeatedly sexually abused by her 58-year-old teacher, Nicolaas Bester.
+Tame disclosed to Bester that she was a survivor of child-on-child sexual abuse, having been sexually assaulted at age 6 by an older boy, and he used that information to recreate the abuse.
 He was found in possession of child pornography.
 Although the school was found to have had multiple opportunities to intervene, the abuse did not stop until 2011, when Tame reported her attacker.

 Bester was arrested and convicted of the offence of "maintaining a sexual relationship with someone under the age of 17", a crime, Tame argued, that needed to be renamed as in other jurisdictions, due to its misleading use of the word "relationship" for abuse.
 Bester was also sentenced for the aforementioned possession of child pornography.
 In sentencing Tame's abuser, Justice Helen Wood said Tame had been "particularly vulnerable given her mental state" and that her abuser "knew her psychological condition was precarious" and had "betrayed the trust of the child's parents and the school's trust in an utterly blatant fashion".
 At the time of the abuse, Tame had undiagnosed autism spectrum disorder.

 In 2013, Tame dropped out of St Michael's Collegiate and later re-enrolled at a different high school.
 She then moved to the United States, where she graduated from Santa Barbara City College with degrees in theatre arts and liberal arts.

 In 2017, social commentator Bettina Arndt conducted an interview with Tame's abuser, claiming "sexually provocative behaviour from female students".
 Tame criticised Arndt for supporting her abuser, accusing her of "trivialising" and "laughing off" his crime, saying, "Not only is the interview disturbing because it gives a platform to a paedophile.
 It's not a truthful interview".
 Arndt did not seek out Tame for her side of the story, and published her name and photo without consent.
 Her abuser had spoken publicly about the case many times, but Tame was gagged by a Tasmanian law that prevents victims from revealing their identities to the media.
 He was subsequently jailed again for the production of child exploitation material, after describing online how he sexually abused Tame.